 Identify and score freight projects.
 With goals and criteria set, the next step is to develop the list of freight projects you want to implement.
 You can categorize freight projects by mode (roadway, air cargo, waterway, rail) or based on how they support the multimodal freight system.
 However, it is good practice to develop a prioritization process that is transparent to stakeholders and citizens and provides additional analytical rigor to help decision makers.
 Engaging stakeholders and the public in developing the scoring process is extremely valuable and increases the probability that these important groups will accept the results of the prioritization and scoring process.

 Prioritize the projects in your list and match them to the funding streams available.
 To put the finishing touches on your investment plan, you will need to prioritize your list based on the results of the scoring exercise.
 Every project will not rise to the top of your priority list, it may be wise to perform a return on investment analysis for those that best support the state’s freight goals and objectives to ensure that the funds you are proposing to spend will provide the solid return you expect.
 The final step of your investment plan is to match your prioritized project list to available funding and financing sources, which will allow your investment plan to be “financially constrained.”
 In other words, sufficient financial information needs to be given to the federal government to support your plan and prioritizations and confirm that they can be reasonably implemented with committed or available funding sources.

-For more information on the FAST Act’s freight implementation plan requirement or on freight project prioritization, please contact Melissa Ziegler, CEcD, principal project manager and multimodal freight planning expert, or Chris Nazar, associate senior planner and technical delivery manager.
+Melissa Ziegler, CEcD, is a principal project manager and multimodal freight planning expert.
+Chris Nazar is an associate senior planner and technical delivery manager.